IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-02-28-my-interest-in-web-development.md

     <cite>Eduardo Fierro, <a href="http://www.trazos.net" target="_blank">Trazos</a></cite>
 </blockquote>

-Some months after my real beginnings in Front-end Web Development I sent Trazos an [email](/trazos-email) _in Spanish_ to help them with the academic program, why not if I found what I wanted to be?
+Some months after my real beginnings in Front-end Web Development I sent Trazos an to help them with the academic program, why not if I found what I wanted to be?

 The sad thing about my email was, they never changed their academic program with the knowledge that our industry demands.
 I tryied to help them due real passion about Web Development.
 I told them to remove some things like Flash, Dreamweaver and to add responsive web design, UX/UI, preprocessors, task runners and version control to help their studens learning real Web Development.